--At this time, we are still seeing appointments and performing surgeries as scheduled, but we do ask that if you or someone in your household is experiencing any signs of an infections disease or respiratory infection (fever, cough, sneezing, respiratory difficulty, or have been in contact with anyone with the symptoms mentioned), or have recently traveled to any high-risk areas, please advise our staff as soon as possible and highly consider rescheduling your pets appointment until you have been cleared by a health care professional.
+-We are still seeing appointments and performing surgeries as scheduled, but we do ask that if you or someone in your household is experiencing any signs of an infections disease or respiratory infection (fever, cough, sneezing, respiratory difficulty, or have been in contact with anyone with the symptoms mentioned), or have recently traveled to any high-risk areas, please advise our staff as soon as possible and highly consider rescheduling your pets appointment until you have been cleared by a health care professional.
 If you cannot reschedule, we will ask that you remain in your vehicle for the duration of your pets appointment and the staff will bring your pet to see the doctor and he will contact you by phone to discuss his exam findings and treatment plan.

 -If you need to refill your pets medication (current/active patients only), please call ahead to allow us time to prepare what your pet needs and discuss your pick-up options.
 We have the ability to mail medications to you or you can ask for a "curbside pick-up" outside the office.

 Thank you for your understanding during this time.

 We will update our clients if anything changes going forward.

 For the most up-to-date information on COVID-19, please visit: https://coronavirus.health.ny.gov/home or